hackerx20/VsCode_Extension_CPH_LeetCode/README.md

 This Extension works for 4 languages : cpp , python, java, javascript

 ## Requirements
-Make sure to install node.js, axios using the command below.
+Make sure to install node.js,then install axios using the command below.
 ```bash
 npm i axios
 ```